GuilFest: GuilFest 2024

+2024 line-up included Sam Ryder, The Stranglers, Peter Hook and the Light, The Blockheads, Bez (musician), Urban Cookie Collective, Kiki Dee, Nouvelle Vague (band), The Skints, Dutty Moonshine Big Band, From the Jam, Black Grape, Mr.B The Gentleman Rhymer, Alex Party, The Vapors, The Bootleg Beatles, Elvana.

 Insolvency

-After 21 years, Guilfest shut down.
+After 21 years, GuilFest shut down.
 Scotty Events Ltd, the company that ran the festival, said matters were in the hands of an insolvency practitioner.
 Tony Scott, from Scotty Events, said the company had been left with debts of about £300,000.
 He said the company's debts included payments to cover tax, VAT, PAYE, Surrey Police, Guildford Borough Council and private individuals.

 Reasons cited by organisers included the abundance of competing major events in that year, most notably the London Olympics.
 Poor weather also contributed with the rain turning Stoke Park into a "quagmire by Saturday – and by Sunday it had turned into sticky bog".

 To fill the gap, for 2013 the Magic FM Summer Of Love event was held at Stoke Park on the weekend of 13–14 July 2013, headlined by Jamiroquai and Bryan Adams.
 A rival event, free festival GU1, took place the same weekend at the Holroyd Arms, a Guildford pub, in protest at what organisers saw as the "corporate takeover" of the former Guilfest by Magic FM's promoters Live Nation.
-The line-up included The Feathers, Louise Distras, Shakespearos, Anarchistwood, The Unbelievable Freeloaders From Mars, P45, Unexpected Item In The Bagging Area, Archive 45, Gobsausage, Black Anchor, Collage of Sound, Snork and Kerb..
+The line-up included The Feathers, Louise Distras, Shakespearos, Anarchistwood, The Unbelievable Freeloaders From Mars, P45, Unexpected Item In The Bagging Area, Archive 45, Gobsausage, Black Anchor, Collage of Sound, Snork and Kerb.

-Guilfest returned in 2014 after permission was given quite late for an event this size in January of the same year, with conditions imposed by the local council.
+GuilFest returned in 2014 after permission was given quite late for an event this size in January of the same year, with conditions imposed by the local council.
 Unfortunately despite reports of it being one of the best festivals the organisers had run, it went into insolvency again shortly afterwards blaming a bad weather forecast, leading to low ticket sales.

 Revival

-Eight years passed before Guilfest returned again, still being run by Tony Scott, scheduled for July 2022 at a new location, Hurtwood Polo Club, in Cranleigh.
-This will be headlined by Peter Hook and Sister Sledge.
+Eight years passed before GuilFest returned again, still being run by Tony Scott, on 16–17 July 2022 at a new location, Hurtwood Polo Club, in Cranleigh.
+This was headlined by Peter Hook and Sister Sledge.

+Although a much smaller event, 2022 enabled the festival to gear up for its return to Stoke Park in 2024, and a surprise announcement was made in December 2023 with the line-up.